This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 It’s illegal for anyone to drink alcoholic beverages in a public place.
 That includes such places as streets, parks, and parking lots.

 Alcohol poisoning can kill.
 Often people fail to seek help for themselves or others for fear of punishment.
-Therefore, Virginia alcohol laws deal with that problem.
+So Virginia alcohol laws deal with that problem.
 It’s a medical emergency amnesty or Good Samaritan law to save lives.

 It’s a violation of Virginia alcohol laws to drive with a blood alcohol concentration (BAC) of 0.08% or higher.
 For those under age 21, it’s illegal to drive with a BAC of 0.02% or higher.
 It would be 0.00% except for at least three reasons.

 The penalty for a first conviction for driving under the influence (DUI) is a one-year driver license suspension.
 It’s three years for a second or third conviction.
 A DUI conviction can require an alcohol education course, assessment for alcohol, or treatment.
 The offender pays for this.

 While investigating, police can legally lie.
 So don’t be a sucker.

-Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.
+Learn more at Never Take a Field Sobriety Test.

 Virginia alcohol laws prohibit boating while intoxicated (BWI).
-Specifically, it’s illegal to operate any boat, personal watercraft, or ride skis water skis, sailboard, or similar devices while intoxicated.
+Boating includes any boat, sailboard, personal watercraft, water skis, or similar devices.
 The intoxication can be from alcohol and/or drugs.

 The state fines up to $2,500 those found guilty of BWI.
 It also jails them for up to 12 months.
-They must complete an Alcohol Safety Action Program.
+They must complete an Alcohol Alcohol Safety Action Program.
 Finally, the state suspends their operator’s license for up to 12 months.
 That’s for a first conviction.
 The suspension is for up to three years for subsequent convictions.

-The state punishes those who use their right to decline a BAC test.
+The state punishes those who use their Constitutional right to decline a BAC test.
 To do so it suspends their operator’s license for up to 24 months.

 III.
 Resources on Virginia Alcohol Laws

 IV.
-Seek Good Advice on Drinking Laws of Virginia
+Advice on Drinking Laws of Virginia

 And be cautious.
 Friends may give advice.
 Co-workers may give opinions.
 Kin may give suggestions.
 All try to help.
 Smile and thank them.
 Then ignore their advice.
 It’s probably worth what it cost.
 That is, nothing.